scenerystack/community/docs/reference/api/axon/Disposable.md

 # Disposable

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/axon/blob/main/js/Disposable.ts](https://github.com/phetsims/axon/blob/main/js/Disposable.ts) for the most up-to-date information.

 ## Overview

 A base class to help with managing disposal.
 Creates a disposeEmitter that will be fired when disposing.
 This occurs